 - Enable the Send to Phantom Adaptive Response Action in the Enterprise Security correlation search.
-After a web shell is written, the detection sends the event to Splunk Phantom.
+After a web shell is written, the detection sends the event to Splunk SOAR.

 - If you haven't previously used this playbook, configure and activate it.

 - Navigate to Home>Playbooks and search for terminate spawned processes.
 If it’s not there, click Update from Source Control and select Community to download new community playbooks.

 - Click the playbook name to open it.

 - Resolve the playbook import wizard and set the playbook to Active.

 - Save the playbook and then run it.

 - Adjust the playbook as needed, according to your results.